• Courses

 It all starts with identifying the video player

 If your case is the latter, do this.
-In your browser, open developer tools (in Chrome, that’s F12 (on Windows)) and then go to Elements tab.
-Then click this button…
+In your browser, open developer tools (in Chrome, that’s F12 (on Windows)) and then go to the Elements tab.
+Then click this button.

-… and then click on the player itself.
-Now try to browse a bit and locate some clues mentioning the player provider name.
-For example, in this case, the player that I’m inspecting is JW player.
+Now, click on the player.
+Now try to browse and locate some clues mentioning the player provider’s name.
+For example, in this case, the player that I’m inspecting is the JW player.

-If you can’t find the name, most likely it is an HTML5 video player.
+If you can’t find the name, it is probably an HTML5 video player.

 Step 1.
 Create a variable “Is Vimeo player present on a page”

-In order to track Vimeo players with GTM on a page, we will need to add a lengthy code to the container.
-Loading that code on every page is not optimal and will affect the page loading speed, that’s why we need to activate that code ONLY when the Vimeo player is actually embedded on that site.
+We will need to add lengthy code to the container to track Vimeo players with Google Tag Manager on a page.
+Loading that code on every page is not optimal and will affect the page loading speed, which is why we need to activate that code ONLY on those pages when the Vimeo player is embedded.

 To do that, first, we need to create a Custom JavaScript variable and paste the following code: